Leasehold service charges explained

-You usually have to pay a share of everything even if you don't use some of the services.
+You usually have to pay a share of everything even if you don't use some services.

 Reserve or sinking funds

-You may have to pay into a fund for future works on your building.
+You may have to pay into a fund for future works.

 This is called a reserve or sinking fund.
 It helps spread the cost of expensive works.

 You pay ground rent to your freeholder for the land your home is on.

 Make sure your solicitor checks and tells you about ground rent in the lease when you buy.

 Service charges can change from year to year.

 Your lease should say:

 how service charges are calculated